Natborks/logitrucker/README.md

 ## Setup Instuctions

-To get started, ensure you have Node.js and npm installed.
+To get started, ensure you have Node.js (version 18 and up recommended) and npm (version 10 and up recommended) installed.

 1. Clone the repository and navigate into the project directory.
 2. Start the backend WebSocket server: